Bistec de palomilla is one of my favorite Cuban dinners. And maybe I’m biased but Mami is the BEST at making it. It’s perfect each and every time.

 • If the steaks are already thin, you can skip this step.
 On a cutting board, place steaks between two pieces of plastic wrap.
 Using a meat mallet, pound the steaks until they're 1/4-inch thin.

 • In a shallow dish, add the steaks.
-Pour the mojo marinade and, season with complete seasoning and garlic powder on both sides.
-Marinate at room temperature for at least 20 minutes but no more than 3 hours.
+Pour the mojo marinade and, season with complete seasoning, garlic powder, and salt to taste on both sides.

 • In a large skillet, heat oil at medium-high heat.
 Remove steaks from the marinade, shaking off any excess, and place them on the pan.
 Cook them for 1-2 minutes per side until browned on both sides.